 The DrunkDeer A75 is a wired-only keyboard.

-This keyboard has no dedicated macro and doesn't support onboard macro programming.
-However, you can create macros using the configuration software.
+This keyboard has no dedicated macro keys, and you can't create macros directly on the keyboard or using the web-based configuration software.

-Additionally, this keyboard's hall-effect switches allow you to customize the pre-travel of individual switches.
-You can adjust the pre-travel distance of each switch between 0.1mm and 4.0mm in increments of 0.1mm.
-You can adjust these settings with key combinations or the configuration software.
+Additionally, this keyboard's Hall effect switches allow you to customize the pre-travel of individual switches.
+You can adjust the pre-travel distance of each switch between 0.2mm and 4.0mm in increments of 0.1mm.
+You can adjust these settings with key combinations or the web-based configuration software.

 This keyboard provides excellent typing quality.
 The switches are pre-lubed and operate smoothly, and the keys are well-spaced and fairly stable, with only a small degree of wobble that isn't noticeable while typing.
 The unit we purchased has ABS keycaps which can feel cheap.
 This keyboard is also available with PBT keycaps, which we expect to feel higher quality.